burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(const A&&) {}
 ```

-**Some details about move semantics**
+**Some Details about Move Semantics**

 1. Commonly it's a good idea to declare a function, constructors, and operators that use move semantics as `noexcept`.
 It's not a requirement from C++ language.
 However, it's very often in practice, because `noexcept` gives more compile time optimization opportunities in this case.
 Therefore move operations need not be `noexcept`, but it's preferable.

 2. C++11 considers `noexcept` calling any destructor or memory allocation.

 3. Move to self is a situation when underlying pointers point to the same memory location.
 Move self to self - usually not checked because this is not normal behavior.

-C++11 defines that behavior is undefined in case it moves to itself.
+>> C++11 defines that behavior is undefined in case it moves to itself.

 **The First Scary Thing of C++11: Handling RValue Refs with std::move**